Pasta Salad for Lunch and Dinner, Please!

 I’ve been teaching and cooking veggie-based recipes all summer, and this is no exception.
-So when Farmhouse Delivery reached out about the opportunity to sponsor a recipe post that would work as both a school day and work-at-home lunch option, I jumped at the chance.
 Lately, my family has been living off grain and pasta salads for lunch, dinner and afternoon snacks.
+I also have this summer farro “risotto” recipe that’s full of summer produce and a delicious leftover lunch.

 School Day Meal Plan

 I’ve included a sample school lunch meal plan with ideas to add to your rotation.
 To be completely honest, school lunches are hard for me!
 I get frustrated by the fact that everyone wants and likes something different and I’m supposed to keep a running mental tally.
-I’ve decided to approach lunch like I plan out dinners.
-I ask my kids if they have a lunch idea for the week, and work in their special request.
-That way, everyone has a voice and I can fill in the last two days with what sounds good (or easy) to me.
+I’ve decided to approach lunch the same way I plan dinners.
+I ask my kids if they have a lunch idea for the week, and work in their request.
+That way, everyone has a voice and I can fill in the remaining days with what sounds good (or easy) to me.
+Or have your kids assemble their own lunch the night before and it will be ready to go in the morning!

 MONDAY